Homemade cold brew coffee is amazing. For the vast majority of you out there, this will not be new information. But I only recently discovered this.

-Pour some over (lots of) ice, add a splash of half and half and a bit of sugar free syrup (salted caramel, please) and I’ll be in caffeinated heaven.
+My MO is to pour some cold brew over (lots of) ice, add a splash of half and half and a bit of sugar free syrup (salted caramel, please).
+Do this and I’ll be in caffeinated heaven.

 Making a batch of homemade cold brew requires you to think ahead just a little bit.
+It’s not quite as easy as brewing up a hot pot of coffee and pouring it over some ice.
 You’ll want to let it sit for 12 hours at room temperature before straining and drinking.
 Let it sit even longer if you’d like a stronger brew.